figarocorso/figarocorso-slides/k9s/k9s.md

 ## Is it already working?

 * Try to change your vote, is result being updated?
-* Kill the result pod so it reconnects to the DB
+* If the app is not working it might be necessary to kill the result pod so it reconnects to the DB.:

 ---